2023 Best Value Public Health Schools in Ohio

 Top 10 Best Public Health Schools

 Our analysis found Sinclair Community College to be the best value school for public health students who want to pursue a degree in Ohio.
-Sinclair Community College is a large public school located in the medium-sized city of Dayton.
+Sinclair Community College is a large public school located in the midsize city of Dayton.

 A rank of #2 on this year’s list means Cuyahoga Community College District is a great value for public health students.
 Located in the city of Cleveland, Cuyahoga Community College District is a public school with a fairly large student population.

-Read full report on Public Health at Cuyahoga Community College District
+Full Public Health at Cuyahoga Community College District Report

-You’ll join some of the best and brightest minds around you if you attend Ohio State University - Main Campus.
-The school came in at #3 on this year’s Best Value Public Health Schools in Ohio list.
+You’ll be in good company if you decide to attend Ohio State University - Main Campus.
+It ranked #3 on our 2023 Best Value Public Health Schools in Ohio list.
 Ohio State is a fairly large public school located in the large city of Columbus.

-Ohio State undergraduate students pay an average of $11,936 in in-state tuition and fees each year.
+The average tuition and fees for an in-state undergraduate at Ohio State are $11,936 a year.
 The average amount in student loans that public health majors at Ohio State take out is $19,500.

-Full Public Health at Ohio State University - Main Campus Report
+Read full report on Public Health at Ohio State University - Main Campus

-OHIO Athens undergraduate students pay an average of $12,840 in in-state tuition and fees each year.
+The average tuition and fees for an in-state undergraduate at OHIO Athens are $12,840 a year.
 After completing their degree, public health graduates from OHIO Athens carry an average student debtload of $27,000.

 Read full report on Public Health at Ohio University - Athens Campus